Training and workshops

 Custom workshops

-Did you know that Learning Environments offers custom workshops that can be delivered to your teaching team, course, department, school or faculty?
+Did you know that Learning Environments offers custom workshops that can be delivered to your teaching team, course team, department, school or faculty?
 The custom workshop can either be from our comprehensive list of workshops or we will design and deliver a custom workshop just for your team.

 Why custom workshops?